antitokens/solana-collider/README.md

 yarn create-new
 ```

-❌ You should see an access error:
+❌ You should see an access violation error:

 ```
 'Program 3zKqVU2RiWXPe3bvTjQ869UF6qng2LoGBKEFmUqh8BzA failed: Access violation in stack frame 5 at address 0x200005bd8 of size 8'